hleb-albau/ethereum-pubkey-collector/README.md

 ## Installing

 You can download already compiled binaries from [release section](https://github.com/hleb-albau/ethereum-pubkey-collector/releases).
-But, unfortently, not for all platforms binaries are avaialble (see [issue #4](https://github.com/hleb-albau/ethereum-pubkey-collector/issues/4)).
+But, unfortunfortunatelyently, not for all platforms binaries are available (see [issue #4](https://github.com/hleb-albau/ethereum-pubkey-collector/issues/4)).

 You can build executable by your own (Go 1.11+ **required**):
 ```